Flgado/blog/content/posts/serverlessApiWithAuth.md

 In this section, I will demonstrate how our API interacts with Cognito through two examples.

 ### Get profile image
-The first test is for the "Get Profile Image" endpoint.
+The first test is for the `Get Profile Image` endpoint.
 This endpoint allows any authenticated user to make a request, as we haven’t set any restrictions on it.
 If you recall, the API allows access with the three main scopes: `openId`, `email`, and `profile`.

 A quick explanation: in the Lambda function, I’m using the `sub` field from the access token to retrieve the image.
 The `sub` field is a unique identifier for each user in the Cognito pool.
 There are many ways to do this, but I chose this approach to demonstrate how the access token can be utilized within Lambda functions.